 If you experience trouble, try to get help immediately as breastfeeding difficulties can become more complicated over time.

-Call the 24-hour breastfeeding helpline staffed by Australian Breastfeeding Association volunteers on 1800 686 268, visit their website, or check contacts for Early Childhood health services in your area.
+Call the 24-hour breastfeeding helpline staffed by Australian Breastfeeding Association volunteers on 1800 686 268, or check contacts for Early Childhood health services in your area.

 - Make yourself comfortable at feed times.
 It may help to lay down and cuddle your baby before feeding.
 Relaxation exercises such as breathing deeply and slowly can help if you're tense.